snieto/APLWorkshop/README.md

 Pregressive demo for intro APL workshop

 - 01: First APL doc with just a background image.
 First container with image and text. supportsAPL() function
-- 02: Parameterized container (payload) with datasource
+- 02: Parameterized document (from payload) with datasource
 - 03: Import, resources and styles (both alexa-styles and custom style)
 - 04: Layouts (both custom and alexa-layouts (AlexaFooter)).
 When clauses and viewport (alexa-viewport-profiles)
 - 05: Transformers (textToHint) -> appends wake word to hint at footer